 Keeping track of who’s doing what when it comes to executing your PR strategy takes time and effort.
 Basically, you are managing different people making sure they complete their tasks on time.

-Managing it all means checking in with bloggers about a piece they are writing and reviewing it, following up with journalists via email, scheduling content and tracking metrics to see how your sponsored post is doing.
+Managing it all means checking in with bloggers about a piece they are writing and reviewing it.
+It also includes following up with journalists via email, scheduling content and tracking metrics to see how your sponsored post is doing.

 That’s definitely not a complete list of everything you need to manage.

 Why?
-Because our packages include an Account Executive that oversees the different tasks included in the package that you select.
+An Account Executive that oversees the different tasks included in the package that you select.
 You also get priority email support, so you don’t have to do it all alone.

-Our packages are transparent – you can see exactly what you are paying for.
-No more guesswork!
+Our packages are also transparent – you can see exactly what you are paying for.
+We help startups achieve the results they’re after at affordable fees.